azrael783/esphome_garagedoor_opener/README.md

 # Requirements
 ## Hardware
-* NodemcuV3 (or any other ESP device which is supported by esphome)
+* NodeMCU V3 (or any other ESP device which is supported by esphome)
 * 5V Power supply
 * 2 Channel relais
 * 4 cables (to connect relay with pi)